warmachine028/Better-Calculator/README.md

 ## Acknowlegement

 - I took up this project as a lockdown hobby but later turned it into a serious project as I had to do something for my University Assignment.
-- The pandemic was very booring and monotonic so I thought of making something which is necessary and fulfils the following criterias :-
+- The pandemic was very boring and monotonic, so I thought of making something which is necessary and fulfils the following criterias :-

   1. Useful
   2. Easy to use
   3. Minimalistic UX design
   4. Uses some GUI framework

-- Also those days I could'nt find an appropriate calculator application online which suited my choice and designs.
+- Also, those days I couldn't find an appropriate calculator application online which suited my choice and designs.
 - So I thought why not try to build one for myself and the community :)

 ## Previews